Skip to main content

 What is the neighborhood like?

-Located at the corner of 22nd and O Streets in the Dupont Circle neighborhood, Cornell in Washington sits in a tree-lined historic section of Washington D.C. within walking distance of nearly all of the main attractions of the city’s cultural and civic life.
+Located at the corner of 22nd and O Streets in the Dupont Circle neighborhood, the Wolpe Center sits in a tree-lined historic section of Washington D.C. within walking distance of nearly all the main attractions of the city’s cultural and civic life.
 Students can stroll through Georgetown’s shopping district, experience the lively cultural landscape of Adams Morgan, visit the Phillips Collection art museum around the corner, run and bike on the Rock Creek Park trail system, or hop on the Metro to the White House or the museums on the National Mall.

 Can I have a car in DC?